 Greenwashing occurs when a company communicates environmental claims that are misleading — because they are factually inaccurate, overstate the significance of practices, use vague language that creates favorable impressions without substantiation, or selectively highlight positive attributes while concealing negative ones.

 The FTC's Green Guides provide the most detailed US regulatory framework.
 The EU's Green Claims Directive goes further, mandating third-party verification for many categories of environmental claims before they can be used in marketing.
 Greenwashing does not require intent to deceive.
-Communications that creates a false impression — even if technically accurate in its individual components — can constitute greenwashing under regulatory frameworks and in the court of public opinion.
+Communications that create a false impression — even if technically accurate in their individual components — can constitute greenwashing under regulatory frameworks and in the court of public opinion.

 The Five Most Common Forms